DVI Guide - Connectors and Cables Explained

 LINDY's comprehensive DVI guide is home to everything you need to know about your digital visual interface.
 Read on to find out more…

 DVI (Digital Visual Interface) is a digital video interface developed by the Digital Display Working Group (DDWG).
 It is able to support both digital and analogue video signals over a single DVI cable and is commonly found on computers, LCD monitors, projectors and other digital display equipment.

-DVI-D Dual Link - this connection uses a second data link and supports much higher resolutions such as 2048 x 1536 (QXGA).
-We supply a range of dual link DVI cables including DVI-D Dual Link and Gold Line DVI-D Dual Link.
+This connection uses a second data link and supports much higher resolutions such as 2048 x 1536 (QXGA).
+We supply a range of dual link DVI cables including: DVI-D Dual Link cables and DVI-D Super Long Distance Dual Link cables.

 This rarely used cable connects only the analogue RGB signals.

 This connection incorporates both the digital and analogue signals in a single DVI cable.
 This means the cable can send a digital-to-digital or an analogue-to-analogue signal (for use with an analogue display).
 Click the link to see our DVI-I Single Link cables.

 DVI-I Dual Link